umr4nlp/umr-guidelines/guidelines.md

 functions as an argument of the verb, meaning that no overt NP can be present in the clause to fill this semantic role.
-So, while UMR treats the whole stem *teb-e'ei-s* as the predicate, it also identifies a separate concept for 'head', which has the `:Theme` participant role as seen in the UMR corresponding to example
+So, while UMR treats the whole stem *teb-e'ei-s* as the predicate, it also identifies a separate concept for 'head', which has the `:theme` participant role as seen in the UMR corresponding to example
 [\[3-1-3-1 (1)\]](#3-1-3-1 (1)).